facebook/ThreatExchange/ruby/README.md

     rake install

-Add this to your application:
+Add this to your application

     require 'ThreatExchange'